paulroho/DrawingThePyramid/README.md

 Hint: You better start this command from a terminal window external to your IDE.

+## Known Issues

+### Browser Support
+While the code works fine with Mozialla Firefox and Google Chrome, Microsoft Edge has some issues loading all assets properly.

+Interestingly, if you have the debugger tools open, refreshing the page once or twice usually makes it work in Edge as well.

+## Miscellaneous Hints

-### VS Code Hint: Toggle between Code and Terminal
+## VS Code: Toggle between Code and Terminal

 Use `Ctrl+J` to switch focus between the code window and the current terminal.
 This creates a new terminal if you currently do not have one open yet.